rust-bitcoin/rust-bitcoin.github.io/cookbook/src/tx_taproot.md

 `receivers_address` generates a receiver address.
 In a real application this would be the address of the receiver.
-We use the method `Address::from_str` to parse the string `"bc1p0dq0tzg2r780hldthn5mrznmpxsxc0jux5f20fwj0z3wqxxk6fpqm7q0va"`[^arbitrary_address] into an address.
+We use the `parse` method on `&str` to parse `"bc1p0dq0tzg2r780hldthn5mrznmpxsxc0jux5f20fwj0z3wqxxk6fpqm7q0va"`[^arbitrary_address] as an address.
-Hence, it is necessary to import the `std::str::FromStr` trait.
 Note that `bc1p0dq0tzg2r780hldthn5mrznmpxsxc0jux5f20fwj0z3wqxxk6fpqm7q0va` is a [Bech32](https://bitcoinops.org/en/topics/bech32/) address.
 This is an arbitrary, however valid, Bitcoin mainnet address.
+Bitcoin applications are usually configured with specific Bitcoin network at the start and use that.
-Hence we use the `require_network` method to ensure that the address is valid for mainnet.
+To prevent mistakes related to people sending satoshis to a wrong network we need to call the `require_network` method to ensure that the address is valid for the network, in our case mainnet.

 ```rust
 # use bitcoin::{Amount, OutPoint, ScriptBuf, TxOut, Txid};